Wanderzest

 Home » Recipes » Dinner

-German Currywurst is the ultimate German street food.
-Bratwurst is slathered with curry ketchup and served with fries or bread for a quick, simple, and flavorful dish!
+This German Currywurst Recipe is the ultimate German street food.
+Bratwurst is slathered with curry ketchup and served with fries or bread for a simple and flavorful dish that you can whip up in only 30 minutes!

 Two words: German currywurst.
 Yes, it's exactly what it sounds like.
 Pan-fried German bratwurst is sliced and slathered with curry ketchup (and if you feel like going all out, serve it with a side of crinkle fries and mayonnaise.)
 So flipping good.